tairasoul/computercraft-sync/README.md

     ]
 }
 ```
+Note: Both `files` and `directories` are optional if the channel is a `library` and has `requiredChannels` set.
+This is for libraries that represent several other libraries joined together.

 If you wish to sync multiple channels at once, a single client can request to connect to several channels.